 Most moms report more fatigue in the evening than in the morning, with increases in the seventh to ninth month of pregnancy (5).
 With this in mind, consider scheduling errands in the morning when your energy levels are higher.
 Also, plan big projects such as painting the nursery for the earlier months of your pregnancy.
 (To those who are reading this and are already in the seventh to ninth months of their pregnancy, try to delegate the work to friends and family.
 Chances are they’re looking for ways to serve you, and big projects are a great opportunity!)

-Week 32 Pregnancy: Pains
+Week 32 Pregnancy: Symptoms

 Round Ligament Pain